Online and offline

 The situation is exacerbated by Wget, which typically saves these files with a .html extension and updates anchors accordingly.
 So, to ensure that feeds continue to work, MakeStaticSite renames the feed files (by default) with XML extensions and then updates the links accordingly.
 Furthermore, the links are relative, so as to continue working offline.
 This is not normally a problem online, as the base URL can be inferred from the site’s domain.
 (See the options for feed_html and feed_xml respectively.)

-An original impetus for this project was the distribution of a research website, with an offline search facility.
-This goes beyond the serverless, for which there already exist solutions such as Algolia.
-As no solution was found, an existing WordPress plugin, WP Static Search, which is based on Lunr.js, was adapted.
+However, for WordPress, an integrated solution offers certain conveniences: when, in the early days of MakeStaticSite, no solution was found, an existing WordPress plugin, WP Static Search, which is based on Lunr.js, was adapted.
 Although also designed for the serverless scenario, it has been modified to work offline.
 Whilst it has limitations, particularly on the size of the search index (it’s not suitable for large sites), the plugin is in use on this site and elsewhere: you can download this site, put it on a memory stick, disconnect from the Internet and continue carrying out search queries.

 Similar to the discussion above on canonical URLs, a distinction is made between online and offline modes; in the former case, search results are returned with links ending in a trailing /, whereas for offline usage, these URLs end in index.html.